attack-monkey/Lean-Functional-Typescript/README.md

 Pure Macros
 ===========

-- A Macro is a function that 'does' something other than just return a result.
-- All Macros in Lean are either pure OR native / third-party impurities, that are wrapped by a Pure Macros.
-- Pure Macros abstract the 'doing' part (aka side-effect) out of the program and otherwise behave as pure functions.
-- When passed the same set of inputs, Pure Macros always return the same result (even if that result is undefined), and therefore appear as pure functions to the currently running function / macro.
-- Pure Macros do not mutate **anything** in any running functions / macros.

-In this way `console.log` is a pure macro but `Date.now()` is not.
-`Date.now()` is considered impure as it returns a different value each time it is called.

-Rather than return impure values, Pure Macros take a 'Handler' as an argument.
-The Handler is itself a PureMacro, designed to accept the impure result as it's argument.

 The `now` macro below, is an example of how a Pure Macro can be written to wrap around it's impure variant.